 Find an Approved Solicitor on the GE Money Home Lending Ltd

-I am due to exchange contracts on my house.
-I had a double glazing fitted in month 8 but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s lender, GE Money are being problematic.
-The solicitor who is on the GE Money conveyancing panel is recommending indemnity insurance as a solution but GE Money are requiring a building regulation certificate.
+I am selling my apartment.
+I had a double glazing fitted in month 2010 but did not receive a FENSA certificate or Building Regulation Certificate.
+My purchaser’s lender, GE Money are being difficult.
+The solicitor who is on the GE Money conveyancing panel is happy to accept ‘lack of building regulation’ insurance but GE Money are requiring a building regulation certificate.
 Why do GE Money have a conveyancing panel of they don’t accept advice from them?

 It is probably the case that GE Money have referred the matter to their valuer.
 The reason why GE Money may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing correctly and safely installed.
 It merely protects against enforcement action which is very unlikely anyway.